-NOTE: Automatic updates and checking for policy updates are not available features when the Endpoint Security Client is running as standalone.
+NOTE: Automatic updates and checking for policy updates are not available features when the Endpoint Security Client 3.5 is running as Unmanaged.
 The ESM Administrator has a different method to deliver policy updates to these users.

-The Endpoint Security Client notifies you if the policy has been updated.
+The Endpoint Security Client 3.5 notifies you if the policy has been updated.